mrixon95/Term3Workbork/Term3_Workbook Database systems.md

 # Question 5

-The CREATE TABLE keywords are apart of a Data Defintion Language (DDL) command which allows for creating a table.
+The CREATE TABLE keywords are used in the Data Defintion Language (DDL) command which allows for creating a table.
 Along with those keywords, we specify the name of the table and the column definitions.
 Each column has a name and a datatype.
 For example.